fbrusch/actam_2024/introduction.md

 - Chosen to anchor and orient the vast horizon of applications
 - Will discuss musical applications, live coding, programming physical control devices
-- Example of unusual use in music: [YouTube video link]
+- Example of unusual use in music: https://www.youtube.com/watch?v=yY1FSsUV-8c

 ---